LottieFiles/lottie-docs/docs/index.md

 If a property is not animated, the value is represented as usual within the JSON.

 If it's animated, it has a special [representation](concepts/#animated-property).

+## JSON Schema

+This guide provides a human-readable description of the format, but if you want a machine-readable description, we also have a [JSON schema](schema/lottie.schema.json).